QuantumStop/ChaosCore/README.md

 ## Coming in the future
 - Full FMOD support and implementation.
 - User friendly ai relationship setup tool, to be made while inspired by collission matrix rule sets.
-- Faceposer equivalence for choreography creation processes in spirit.
-Will include various improvements on the idea with better, more stable UX.
+- Faceposer equivalence for choreography.
+Will include various improvements to the base workflow and a more stable experience with better UX.
 - Extendable object(or entity) placer that can be adjusted per project.
 Similar to entity placement in Source 1/2, but highly moddable without messing with FGD's.
 - Data driven vehicle system.
 - Proper networking support.